awsdocs/aws-doc-sdk-examples/javascript/example_code/sns/README.md

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon EventBridge.
+Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon Simple Notification Service (Amazon SNS).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources._
+_Amazon SNS is a web service that enables applications, end-users, and devices to instantly send and receive notifications from the cloud._

 ## ⚠ Important